 The importance of a MPA having access to sustainable funding is also crucial (Kelleher 1999).
 Without secure funding, the park authority will not be able to fulfil its duties to protect the park and its biodiversity.
 Ideally, governments should be responsible for the funding of a particular MPA.
 However, this situation rarely occurs in developing countries.
 Hence the national government has to find additional funding to ensure sustainable management of their MPAs, a process sometimes called 'privatisation'.
 External funding or support can come from the private sector, NGOs, Indigenous peoples, local government or community-based partnerships.
-Kelleher (1999) suggested that MPA authorities should be able to generate funds from various types of activities as well, including park entrance fees (see also Walpole et al. 2001), alternative incomes, environmental trusts, etc. In turn, the authorities should consider reducing operational costs by conducting co-management with locals or the private sector, contracting out several services in the MPA to other stakeholders, leasing out the MPA to an NGO or tour operator or to a trust operated by local people (Kelleher 1999).
+Kelleher (1999) suggested that MPA authorities should be able to generate funds from various types of activities as well, including park entrance fees (see also Walpole et al. 2001), alternative incomes, environmental trusts, etc. In turn, the authorities should consider reducing operational costs by conducting co-management with locals or the private sector, or to a trust operated by local people (Kelleher 1999).
 These ideas should be explored in public consultations to avoid unnecessary friction between stakeholders (see Kelleher and Kenchington 1992).